vinodkd/guts/src/book/01_size.md

 	    	   +------------+--------------+
 	    	                |
 	        	          x86 PC
 Of course, This is hardly easy because the language runtimes are in between and isolating _just those parts of the runtime that this program uses_ is near impossible.
 However, it is possible to imagine a common conceptual machine, e.g., [the LLVM](TBD) that both run on and derive meaningful results that way.
-Now that we have a way of comparing that is independent of the source format, its conceiveable that we arrive on a "Standard Turing Machine" with a standard set of operations that will be used to measure all code.
+Now that we have a way of comparison that is independent of the source format, its conceiveable that we arrive on a "Standard Turing Machine" with a standard set of operations that will be used to measure all code.
 However, this is ripe for "subject to interpretation" issues to creep in.
 2. If size is reduced to 1 at a base language, will languages become bereft of meaning?
 Is "Javaness" or "Ruby ness is purely from the structure and not meaning? __Ans__: Size is a gross metric.
 By explicitly setting all operations to have the same size at a chosen level of abstraction, we have chosen to ignore meaning for sizing purposes.
 So the operations don't loose their meaning, we're just ignoring them for sizing purposes.
 Of course, complex logic is likely to be larger, but that is as much of their "meaning" that Size will capture.
 3. Can we use this model in reverse, i.e., to compare sizes of bases when implementing the same app? __Ans__: Yes, in one sense.
 If we built the same app in two different languages and bases, we could compare the bases in terms of fit for that app.

 ### Platform affordances

-Earlier in this chapter we saw two examples of platform affordances: in Java we dont need to declare a `PrintStream` if we're using the default one, i.e, `System.out` and in Ruby we dont need a class or main method if we're using the default `Class` module that the run time wraps around scripts automatically.
-These are also decidedly "base" functionality that affects the calculation of size in that counting them in or out could change the size dramatically.
+Earlier in this chapter we saw two examples of platform affordances: in Java we dont need to declare a `PrintStream` if we're using the default one, i.e, `System.out`; in Ruby we dont need a class or main method if we're using the default `Class` module that the run time wraps around scripts automatically.
+These are decidedly "base" functionalities that affect the calculation of size in the sense that counting them in or out could change the size dramatically.
 Couple of interesting threads lead from here:

 1. The ease of development (aka programmer productivity) is usually expressed in terms of the size of the app layer.
 This is because the language and base are a given at that point.
 A language is verbose or not depending on how much it subsumes within itself to reduce the size of the app layer.
 So if it affords a easier app development style by "hiding" sensible defaults in the language layer, this is a good thing for productivity, but doesn't essentially reduce the overall size.
 In terms of size, Platform affordances would be no different from boilerplate code generated by an IDE, for example.
 However, some of it could be considered "dynamic size".
 1. The "iceberg" nature of code: How much is visible and how much submerged?
 The size of the language+base represents the difficulty to move from one platform to another.

+Tantalizing as these threads sound, I'll focus on finishing up the Code Size concept; so they will not be explored further in this chapter.
+They are good fodder for future chapters, however.

 ### The dimension of size

 We made a natural progression from linear size to two-dimensional size through this chapter.
 The nature of software is that it could get to higher dimensions - we are limited only by our imagination when creating code to "make the marble run as complex as we want".
-One good approximation of how complex software can get in real life is ICs - integrated circuits are literal representations of code paths and they routinely stack multiple 3-D layers to build single chips.
+Integrated circuits are a good approximation of how complex code can get in real life - ICs are literal representations of code paths and multiple 3-D layers are routinely stacked to build a single chip.
 In one sense, Alan Kay's representation of the Windows code as pages of text is not that far-fetched as a crude 3-D model of code that's sized using Turings.

 There is also a natural similarity between code size and physical sizes when measured in Turings - length, area, volume and so forth.
 The only caveat is to compare sizes at the same power - linear with linear, squared with squared and so forth - as we have done in this chapter.